SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 This blog post will refer to the latest stable Gaia-X release which is codenamed "Tagus" (at the time of writing) and the corresponding [Gaia-X Trust Framework 22.10 release](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/).
 Details of the process described here might change in future Gaia-X releases.
 Please consult the corresponding documentation.

+### Terminology

+Gaia-X regulates descriptions of Cloud Service Providers (CSPs) and their services as **Gaia-X Credentials**.
+The credential format is defined in the [Identity and Access Management (22.10 Release)](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/) documentation of Gaia-X.

+The term **Gaia-X Credential** refers to a **Verifiable Credential** in the context of Gaia-X.
+It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X:

+- The serialization format is [JSON-LD](https://json-ld.org/).
+- The verification method type is [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) entailing [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) as proof value.
+- Claims MUST use the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.

+**Gaia-X Self-Descriptions** on the other hand [are described as follows](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#self-description-format-and-structure):

+> Gaia-X Self-Description documents are Verifiable Presentations following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/).

+A **Verifiable Presentation** contains or references one or more Verifiable Credentials.
+A Verifiable Presentation representing a CSP and their offerings as a form of self-description is usually submitted to the Compliance Service of the Gaia-X Digital Clearing House (GXDCH), resulting in a Gaia-X Credential that attests the compliance.

 ### Desired Goal

 <!-- TODO: figure showing the trust anchors on high level like https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/trust_anchors/ -->

+This blog post will discuss the following use case.

-A provider wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework.
+A provider wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework and achieve Gaia-X compliance.
-To achieve this, the provider assembles a Verifiable Presentation that contains several Verifiable Credentials which in total will both represent and prove the provider's identity and offerings.
+To achieve this, the provider assembles a Verifiable Presentation that contains several Verifiable Credentials which in total will both represent and prove the provider's identity and offerings as a form of self-description.
 The Verifiable Credentials, representing individual claims, are individually issued and signed either by the provider itself or an authorized third-party (such as the GXDCH), depending on their subjects.
-Finally, the Gaia-X Compliance Service of the GXDCH will verify the Verifiable Presentation's contents (including the individual Verifiable Credentials and their proofs) and issue a Verifiable Credential attesting the compliance of the Verifiable Presentation as a whole:
+Finally, the Gaia-X Compliance Service of the GXDCH will verify the Verifiable Presentation's contents (including the individual Verifiable Credentials and their proofs) and issue a Verifiable Credential attesting the compliance of the Verifiable Presentation as a whole.

+This process is summarized in the following figure:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-verifiable-presentation.png" @path %}">